-Inform patients that opioids could cause a rare but potentially life-threatening condition resulting from concomitant administration of serotonergic drugs.
+Inform patients that Morphine Sulfate Injection, (Auto-Injector) could cause a rare but potentially life-threatening condition resulting from concomitant administration of serotonergic drugs.
 Warn patients of the symptoms of serotonin syndrome and to seek medical attention right away if symptoms develop.
 Instruct patients to inform their physicians if they are taking, or plan to take serotonergic medications [see Drug Interactions (7)].